Qusz/manage-landing-page/README.md

 # Introduction
-This is a mock landing page project I built to practice mobile-first approach, working with sliders and autoprefixer for PostCSS.
+This is a mock landing page project I built to practice mobile-first approach, working with sliders, autoprefixer for PostCSS and SASS + BEM.

 # Usage